Is Among Us Safe for Kids?

 Several dangers in Among Us make it unsuitable for kids, including graphic cartoon violence and unrestricted chats with strangers.

-The game is rated by the ESRB 10+, meaning that this organization has decided Among Us isn’t safe for children 7-9 years old.
+The game is rated by the ESRB 10+, meaning that this organization has decided Among Us isn’t safe for children under 10 years old.
 Despite its ranking, the game presents serious dangers to children of all ages.

 Parents of teens and tweens should consider exercising caution before giving their children a license to play Among Us.